-1 How does the school / college know if children/young people need extra help and what should I do if I think my child/young person may have additional needs?

-- The Queen Elizabeth II Silver Jubilee School caters for up to 133 pupils, with ages ranging from two to nineteen years.
-We also have a Post 19 provision in partnership with Collyer's Sixth Form College offering an Employability Course alongside other options such as art and photography for students aged between nineteen and twenty-five. - ₩ All the pupils have severe or profound and multiple learning difficulties.
+- 1 How does the school / college know if children/young people need extra help and what should I do if I think my child/young person may have additional needs? - The Queen Elizabeth II Silver Jubilee School caters for up to eighty-five pupils, with ages ranging from two to nineteen years.
+From September 2014 we will be working in partnership with Collyer's Sixth Form College to introduce courses for students aged between nineteen and twenty-five. - Mall the pupils have severe or profound and multiple learning difficulties.
 Some pupils also experience more complex needs, such as severe epilepsy or autism. - All pupils attending QEII have a Statement of Special Educational Needs or an Education Health and Care Plan.
 Their specific needs will be met through the delivery of a developmental curriculum which embraces the National Curriculum.
 Through an individual education plan and close liaison with parents, carers, professionals, schools, colleges and work places we intend to ensure the maximum development of all our pupils. - The annual review and multi-disciplinary life plan processes ensure that all pupils have equal access to a broad and balanced curriculum.
 Specialised equipment and activities are provided where necessary.
 Staff use a variety of methods to teach communication skills, including signing and P.E.C.S.
 (Picture Exchange Communication System) and a range of alternative and augmentative communication devices. - The progress of all pupils is monitored termly by class/subject teachers and the senior leadership team to ensure that pupils continue to make progress and are sufficiently challenged through teachers' high expectations.